amorison/amorison.github.io/content/julia_py_rust/index.md

 - the `juliaset` pure Rust library that we wrote before is marked as a dependency;
 - the following features of PyO3 are used:
-  - `extension-module` to use the tools necessary to expose a Python API;
+  - `extension-module` to use the tools necessary to expose Rust code as a Python API;
   - `num-complex` to handle complex types and allow automatic conversions between Python types and `Complex64` on Rust side;
   - `abi3-py37` to build wheels that are compatible with Python 3.7 and above